 Gina's expert tip: The park closes late fall, through the winter season.

-Recommended for Things to Do with Kids because: Fort Myers beach offers water sports, sunning, shelling and swimming, along with lovely natural parks and preserves.
+Recommended for Things to Do with Kids because: Fort Myers Beach offers water sports, sunning, shelling and swimming, along with lovely nature parks and preserves.

 Gina's expert tip: Take a trolley to explore each end of the beach, and all that lies in between